-Have you recently had a new furnace put in and are now having a weird smell?
-You're not alone, because a lot of other homeowners also have this happen at first.
-Let’s review what’s leading to this smell, and when you can look forward to it to subside, as well as three other furnace smells you shouldn’t disregard.
+Have you recently had a new furnace set up and are now having a strange smell?
+You’re not alone, because a lot of other homeowners also have this happen at first.
+Let’s review what’s creating this smell, and when you can anticipate it to disappear, as well as three other furnace smells you shouldn’t neglect.

 Why Your New Furnace Smells

-Your furnace has a special finish on specific parts to keep them from rusting.
-This may include the heat exchanger, which safely gets rid of gases including carbon monoxide naturally created during the heating process.
+Your furnace has a special finish on some parts to keep them from rusting.
+This may include the heat exchanger, which safely removes gases such as carbon monoxide naturally produced during the heating process.

-When your furnace operates for the first couple of times, the coating may emit a burning smell.
+When your furnace operates for the first couple of times, the coating may release a burning smell.
 This is standard and the smell should dissipate the more your furnace heats.

 To be on the safe side, you’ll want to call a heating and cooling company if the smell continues.
-A burning smell that sticks around can mean the motor is too hot or there’s an electrical problem, among other concerns.
+A burning smell that sticks around can mean the motor has overheated or there’s an electrical problem, among other problems.

 Dust

-Dust collects inside your furnace when it’s off in warm weather.
+Dust builds inside your furnace when it’s idle in the summer.
 That dust will burn off when you switch on your furnace in the fall, producing a burning smell.
-This smell should subside within a few minutes.
+This smell should disappear within a few minutes.

-One way you can decrease or prevent this smell is by having furnace maintenance done every single year.
-This is required to keep your valuable manufacturer’s warranty applicable, plus it keeps your furnace clean and ensures it will run perfectly during the upcoming heating time of year.
+One way you can reduce or prevent this smell is by having furnace maintenance done every year.
+This is required to keep your valuable manufacturer’s warranty applicable, plus it keeps your furnace clean and ensures it will run properly during the upcoming heating period.

 3 Other Furnace Smells You Shouldn’t Ignore